Authentic Marketing: hold loosely to agenda

-What’s not as healthy, I think, is the attachment to the process that the audience must go through, which creates a forcefulness that nobody likes.
-Therefore, the audience trusts the marketer less...
+What’s not as healthy is the attachment to the process that the audience must go through, which creates a forcefulness that nobody likes.
+This makes the audience trust the marketer less.

-The motive to manipulate people stems from the illusion of being able to control them.
+The motive to manipulate people starts from the illusion of being able to control them.

 This may be the biggest mindset change I made in my marketing:

 - Hold loosely to trying to control one’s audience.